A sports shoe designed with the needs of nurses in mind?

 But until now, sports shoes didn’t exist for nurses.
 (Even though the physicality required to be a nurse can be just as strenuous as any other athletic performance – but without the recognition).

-The Nike Air Zoom Pulse is coming out this month and will be the first athletic performance shoe for medical professionals.
+The Nike Air Zoom Pulse is here and will be the first athletic performance shoe for medical professionals.

 Nursing is a sport of its own